 Case Management and Scheduling Orders

 The standard form for case management reports is to be used by the parties is located here, and is provided under Case and Trial Management Forms below.
 When signing the Case Management Report, attorneys must comply with Local Rule 1.05(d) and include all required information.

 Ordinarily, the Court will enter a scheduling order within 7 days of the filing of the Case Management Report.
 A preliminary pre-trial conference will not be held unless requested by the parties or deemed necessary by the Court.
 Preliminary pre-trial conferences are normally conducted by the Magistrate Judge assigned to the case.

 Schedule permitting, Judge Presnell normally conducts a final pre-trial conference in each civil case approximately three weeks prior to trial.
 Motions in limine will be heard at that time.
 Pre-trial conferences are usually scheduled at 8:30 a.m. or 4:30 p.m., so as not to interfere with his trial schedule.

 Motions For Summary Judgment

-The parties are directed to provide chambers with a courtesy paper copy of all exhibits in support of their papers.
-The Court prefers transcripts in full page format.
+The parties will be advised if Judge Presnell will require paper copies of exhibits in support of motions for summary judgment.
+The Court prefers transcripts in full-page format.

 When filing motions and responses with the Clerk, it is not necessary to provide the Judge’s staff with separate “courtesy” copies; however, if exhibits exceed 50 pages, a courtesy paper copy is required at the time of filing.
-The parties will be advised if Judge Presnell will require paper copies of exhibits to Motions for Summary Judgment and responses thereto are always required to be provided, regardless of the number of pages.
+The parties will be advised if Judge Presnell will require paper copies of exhibits in support of motions and responses.
+The judge prefers transcripts in full-page format.
 All copies may be mailed.

 Mediation is required in substantially all civil cases, and should be completed 4-6 months prior to the scheduled trial date.
 The parties can stipulate to a mediator in their case management report.
 If they fail to do so, the Court will appoint a mediator.
 The parties will have 14 days from the date of the Case Management & Scheduling Ordr within which to object to any Court-appointed mediator and present a STIPULATED alternate mediator.